 If you are letting a space, make sure it can be accessed at all times of the day and night and won’t cause a hindrance or complication to you.
 This is particularly relevant if you have a driveway but won’t be able to get your own vehicle out with a customer using the rest of the space.

 Customers are paying you to use your space.
 They want to feel that the space is secure and the vehicle is safe.
 That means you need to keep it tidy and well-presented.
 This will help you to obtain the maximum possible return and help to ensure you have customers all year.

 The tidier and more appealing the space the easier it will be to rent.

 You can’t earn money from a car parking space unless people are aware it exists.
 While it is possible to advertise privately, you’ll do much better by joining a reputable site where people can search for parking near me.

 They handle everything for you, making the process simple and painless.
 In fact, they won’t even charge you for listing your parking space.
 Instead, they act as negotiators when dealing with potential clients and, only when the deal is agreed, will they charge 10% of the fee.

 It’s surprisingly cheap to install a smart meter that will allow your customers to charge their electric vehicles.
 It will make your car parking space more appealing and the electric charge can be passed onto the customer, with the potential to make a little extra profit.

-As electric vehicles are set to become more popular this is a viable proposition and will help you to stand out from your competitors.
+As electric vehicles are set to become more popular, especially compared to hybrids, this is a viable proposition and will help you to stand out from your competitors.